 FH Pioneer Award

 Nobel laureates Drs.
-Micheal S. Brown and Joseph L. Goldstein were presented with the FH Pioneer award by the FH Foundation for their remarkable research that has led to the understanding of cellular cholesterol metabolism, contributing directly to the discovery and development of therapies that have saved millions of lives worldwide.
+Micheal S. Brown and Joseph L. Goldstein were presented with the FH Pioneer award by the Family Heart Foundation for their remarkable research that has led to the understanding of cellular cholesterol metabolism, contributing directly to the discovery and development of therapies that have saved millions of lives worldwide.

 A Historical Perspective from Drs.
 Brown and Goldstein: Discovery of the LDL Receptor“Their lab continues to be a vital contributor to biomedical research and cholesterol metabolism, and an inspiration to scientists around the world well beyond the field of FH.” – Daniel J. Rader, MD